MicrosoftEdge/MSEdgeExplainers/CacheAPIResponseMetadata/explainer.md

 - How many times a given `Response` has been retrieved from the cache
 - The amount of space the cached `Response` occupies on disk

-It’s worth noting that the size on disk could be inferred from the `Respose`’s "Content-Length" header (or "Transfer-Encoding"), but these methods are unreliable.
-A better approach is to have the browser actually fill in this data so it is available even if these headers are ommitted.
+It’s worth noting that the size on disk could be inferred from the `Response`’s "Content-Length" header (or "Transfer-Encoding"), but these methods are unreliable.
+A better approach is to have the browser actually fill in this data so it is available even if these headers are omitted.

 Taken together, this Explainer proposes adding the following read-only attributes to the `Response` class, as [defined by the Fetch API](https://fetch.spec.whatwg.org/#response):